Learn to fuel the gymnast for optimal performance and longevity in the sport.

 You can also continue to serve these foods as “learning foods” and place them on their plate, but not force them to consume them.
 When they’re ready, they might try it.
 Even if you force them through the “one bite rule” or “you’re not leaving until you eat this”, they will not repeat the behavior when you aren’t forcing, so not much of a benefit to their health in the long run.

-Loose meal planning is a great way to provide nutritionally dense meals that also offer variety a flavors throughout the week.
+Loose meal planning is a great way to provide nutritionally dense meals that also offer a variety of flavors throughout the week.

 When gymnasts are craving sweets all the time, it is most likely due to over restriction which breeds overcompensation.
-By having these foods in the house at all times, it will allow them to be food secure and less likely to sneak those foods.
+By always having these foods in the house, it will allow them to be food secure and less likely to sneak those foods.

 Lastly, if you have a picky eater one of the best ways to help them is to make their food taste good.
 Instead of going for the raw broccoli, try cooking it with cheese and bacon.
-The more you push it down them, the more they will rebel; therefore, making it taste yummy is the best way to reel them in.
+The more you push it down them, the more they will rebel.
+Making it taste yummy is the best way to reel them in.